top of page

 Therapy Services

-I work with clients residing in Florida.
+I work with women 18+ in Florida.
 All sessions are conducted via telehealth,

 using a secure, HIPAA-compliant video platform.